This One’s For the Gipper

 “Doodle,” as found in old English dictionaries, meant a sorry, trifling fellow; a fool or simpleton.
 “Dandy,” on the other hand, survived also as a description of a gentleman of affected manners, dress, and hairstyle.
 All taken, “Yankee Doodle” is a comic song and a parody.
 Indeed, the British made fun of rag-tag American militiamen by playing “Yankee Doodle” even as they headed toward the Battle of Lexington and Concord.

 Of humble origin and perhaps questionable in matters of lyrical “taste,” “Yankee Doodle” has survived as one of America’s most upbeat and humorous national airs.
 In the fife and drum state of Connecticut, it is the official state song.

-From another source: “Dr. Richard Shuckburgh, a British army physician, is credited with penning the “Yankee Doodle” lyrics to mock the ragtag New England militia serving alongside the redcoats.
+From another (now gone) source: “Dr. Richard Shuckburgh, a British army physician, is credited with penning the “Yankee Doodle” lyrics to mock the ragtag New England militia serving alongside the redcoats.
 As the story goes, Shuckburgh wrote “Yankee Doodle” while at Fort Crailo, across the Hudson River from Albany, after witnessing the sloppy drill and appearance of Connecticut troops.”

 You see?
 We can learn just about anything when visiting small rarely open museums.
 What, if anything, did we learn at the barn next to the Academy?

 I’m not sure what the story with this barn is, but I’m fairly certain that like the Academy, it’s pretty much never open.
 But I do think they do presentations when schools have field trips to the historical society, which is in the gleaming new building right next door.